seancraven/CDS_book/README.md

 - [ ] Comparison and evaluation of final model

 ### Chapter 3
-- Pyrads

-- [ ] Reformatting code
-    - [x] Split Functions file into multiple sensible little files
-    - [ ] Add docstrings
-    - [ ] Remove Redudant Functions
-    - [ ] Type Hints
-Files That Have Been Formatted:
-- [x] plank.py
+DUR_Rads:
+- Much of the Pyrdas functionality is made obsolete by the HITRAN-api Now irrelevant parts:
-- [x] gas.py
+- gas.py
-    - apart from two functions
-- [ ] isa.py is not my file could format it properly
-- [x] lorenzian.py
+- lorentzian.py
-    - apart from the function that is the one that needs to be rewritten
-- [x] plank.py
+- plank.py
+Conceptually Similar but implementations differ:
-- [x] radation.py
+- radiation.py
-- [x] reighligh.py
+- rayleigh.py

-Optimization:
-- [ ] Profile expensive functions
-- [ ] Improve expensive functions
+** Implementation of radiation and rayleigh needs to be planned as the ap is slow to evaluate the crossections especially for multiple species of gas.**
 Pages:
+Plan Possibly to change...
-- [ ] Lorentzian Broadening
+- [ ] Atmospheric Physics Primer
-    - [ ] rewrite the broadening function
+    - [ ] Electronic Transitions and matrix elements
-    - [ ] write an overview of where line broadening comes from.
+    - [ ] Vibrational Transitions
+    - [x] Line Shapes
-    - [ ] write an overview of how vibrational transitions work
+- [ ] Temperature Dependence and HITRAN-api
-    - [ ] write an overview of how electronic transitions work
+- [ ] optical thickness and atmospheric profile
-    - [ ] look at the effect of how $S_{ij}$ is effected by [temperature](https://hitran.org/docs/definitions-and-units/)
+- [ ] Radiation Balance
-- [ ] Atomic Crossections
+- [ ] Final Outgoing Model

-- [ ] Absorbtion
+- [ ] Absorption
 - [ ] Short Wave
+- [ ]

 Formating: